 Datadog Pricing & Customer Reviews

-Datadog offers modular pricing by product type.
-Infrastructure Monitoring starts at $15/host per month, APM at $31/host per month, and Log Management is billed by GB ingested and indexed.
+- Pricing: Infrastructure Monitoring starts at $15/host per month, APM at $31/host per month, and Log Management is billed by GB ingested and indexed.
 Synthetics are priced at roughly $7.20 per 10,000 API tests and $12 per 1,000 browser tests, while RUM and session replay are billed separately per 1,000 sessions.
-The pricing scales with telemetry volume and module usage, making it powerful but complex to forecast.

 - G2 rating: 4.4/5